barion/barion-android/README.md

 ["googlePay", "bankCard", "barionWallet", "newCard"]
 ```

-:warning: _Currently the Google Pay is not available, we are still working on it._
+:warning: _Currently Google Pay is not available, we are still working on it._

 :warning: _The Google Pay won't be in the payment method list if your device doesn't support it._